We’re cooked. AI agents are going to take our jobs.

 Zep (also known as Zep AI) is an AI tool that gives developers the “scalable blocks” to create production-ready AI agents and apps.

 It’s not a no-code AI agent builder like the tools we’ve gone over so far.
-Rather, it’s a memory layer designed to enhance already existing AI agents.
-The tool helps developers programing technical AI agents to add better memory capabilities to their apps.
+Rather, it's a memory layer designed to enhance any existing agent framework or AI agent.
+The tool helps developers programming technical AI agents in Python or other languages to add better memory capabilities to their apps.

 So if you develop AI apps had large companies, like WebMD or Athena (some of their customers), this is a tool you might want to look into.
 But if you’re a smaller business or Solopreneur, this is not the typical AI agent software you’d be looking for.